sylefeb/Silice/learn-silice/formal/README.md

 > The techniques presented here fall within the domain of “formal verification”,
 > and more precisely “property checking”.
 > These methods would only provide a *proof* a correctness if the space of possible outcomes is exhaustively searched.
 In practice, there are bounds
-> on how long the solver will try to find flaws in the design, so a design that *passes* is not *proven*: it may still not be correct at any time in any situation.
+> on how long the solver will try to find flaws in the design.
+> However, so a design that *passes* a BMC **and** a temporal induction is *proven* correct.
 > But if it fails, it is flawed!
-> For example, performing a BMC with a very low depth parameter may result in a passing design, even if flawed
+> For example, performing a BMC or a temporal induction with a very low depth parameter may result in a passing design, even if flawed
 > (e.g. no false assertion has been reached yet, therefore nothing is incorrect, leading to a passing test).

 ## Table of contents